Create delicious and flavorful homemade bagels with sourdough starter

 - The dough is bouncy to the touch

-- To be extra safe, grab a piece of dough between your fingers, stretch it, and see the web fibers that have developed.
+To be extra safe, grab a piece of dough between your fingers, stretch it, and see the web fibers that have developed.
 You should be able to pull the dough thin enough that light shines through.
 You want the dough to be able to stretch rather than tear.
 This is often referred to in the bread-making world as the windowpane test.

 Bulk Fermentation

-Bulk fermentation is crucial to delicious bagels because it helps with the production of leavening gases (so our bagels can puff up when baked) and it helps to develop flavor and strengthen the gluten.
+Bulk fermentation is crucial to making delicious bagels because it helps with the production of leavening gasses which allows our bagels to puff up and be airy when baking.
+It also helps to develop flavor and strengthen the gluten.

+At this stage, you are looking for the dough to nearly double in size.
+This shows us that it has bulk fermented long enough.
 Depending on the time of the year and the temperature of your house, the time it takes the dough to double in size can vary.
-Generally, a colder environment will result in longer bulk ferment times.
+Generally, a colder environment will result in longer bulk ferment times- the opposite is true for a warmer environment.

 Shape The Bagels

-Throughout this process, you'll want to keep the bagels covered with a tea towel or plastic wrap so the dough doesn't dry out.
+Throughout this process, you'll want to keep the bagels covered with a tea towel or plastic wrap, so the dough doesn't dry out.

 Proof The Dough

+It's time to allow the pre-shaped bagels to proof overnight in the refrigerator.
 The overnight proofing process that happens in a cold environment is iconic for making high-quality bagels.
-This entire process creates lots of flavor, in addition to producing leavening gases and strengthening the gluten, just like in the bulk fermentation stage.
+This step does three key things to the bagels.
+It adds lots of flavor, produces more leavening gasses, and strengthens the gluten.

 I like to pull the plastic wrap around the top of the sheet pan, underneath the pan, then back around to the top.
 This ensures no air can get in.